World News | India-born Media Veteran Dr Samir Shah Selected as New BBC Chairman | LatestLY

 "If I am able to put what skills, experience, and understanding of public service broadcasting I have built up during my career to help this brilliant organisation meet the complex and diverse challenges it faces over the coming years, it would be an honour," he added.

-Born in Aurangabad, Shah came to England in 1960 and has previously been the head of current affairs and political programmes at the BBC.
+Born in Aurangabad, Shah came to England in 1960 and was previously the head of current affairs and political programmes at the BBC.

 The CEO and owner of Juniper, an independent television and radio production company, Shah has also served as a non-executive director of the BBC between 2007 and 2010.

-As BBC chairman, a three-day-a-week role with an annual salary of GBP 160,000, Shah will be responsible for upholding and protecting the taxpayer-funded licence fee-operated public broadcaster and ensuring it fulfils its mission to “inform, educate and entertain”.
+As BBC chairman, a three-day-a-week role with an annual salary of 160,000 pounds, Shah will be responsible for upholding and protecting the taxpayer-funded licence fee-operated public broadcaster and ensuring it fulfils its mission to “inform, educate and entertain”.

+He will also lead negotiations with the government over the future of the licence fee.

 "We welcome the announcement that Samir Shah has been selected as the government's preferred candidate to take up the role of BBC chair and look forward to him joining the board once the formal process has been completed," a BBC spokesperson said.